-From Grand Gulf we embarked in the Magnolia, which had brought my wife to Natchez, and, having since made a trip to St. Louis and New Orleans, was on its return up the river.
-It is a new boat, and, among other improvements, has a separate sleeping cabin for the colored servants.
-The furniture in the principal saloon is of fine Utrecht velvet, and the hanging lusters for gas very brilliant: the beds excellent; but the powerful vibration caused by the machinery far from agreeable. state room contained a chest of drawers, and cupboards for hanging up ladies' dresses.
-Ample time was allowed for dinner, and we thought the fare only too sumptuous.
-The repast began with turtle soup, and two kinds of fish; then followed a variety of made dishes, admirably cooked, and then a course of cocoa-nut pies, jellies, preserved bananas, oranges, grapes, and ice-creams, concluding with coffee.
-The claret was excellent, and it may seem strange, at first, that they who indulge in such luxuries, can drink freely of the opaque, unfiltered water of the Mississippi.
-But this fluid has, at least the merit of being cool on a hot day, and is believed to be very wholesome.
-We found it pleasant to the taste, however untempting to the sight.
-Few of the praises bestowed by Denham on the Thames can be lavished on the Mississippi; for, though deep, it is not clear, nor is it "without o'erflowing full."
-Yet, in spite of the occasional undermining ming the nem evermockingorilliantly an I had Phaneus n on the deoptera) t associafire-fly is eetles set The Lona black hich had a trip to Ιt ver. separate re in the g lusters powerful le.
-Our or hangner, and st began variety ocoa-nut -creams, it may luxuries. ssissippi. hot day. easant to e praises l on the without rmining of forests on its banks, it may be truly characterized as "strong, without rage;" absorbing, as it does, in its course, one great tributary after another, several of them scarcely inferior in width to itself, without widening its channel, and in this manner carrying down noiselessly to the sea its vast column of water and solid matter, while the greater part of its alluvial plain is left undisturbed.
+From Grand Gulf, we embarked in the Magnolia, which had brought my wife to Natchez, and, having since made a trip to St. Louis and New Orleans, was on its return up the river.
+It is a new boat, and, among other improvements, has a separate sleeping cabin for the coloured servants.
+The furniture in the principal saloon is of fine Utrecht velvet, and the hanging lustres for gas very brilliant: the iture elvet.

+ez, of beds excellent; but the powerful vibration caused by white the machinery far from agreeable.
+Our state room sandcontained a chest of drawers, and cupboards for From hanging up ladies' dresses.
+Ample time was alemed lowed for dinner, and we thought the fare only too s we sumptuous.
+The repast began with turtle soup, and vard, two kinds of fish; then followed a variety of made e left dishes, admirably cooked, and then a course of cocoa-'s are nut pies, jellies, preserved bananas, oranges, grapes, them and ice-creams, concluding with coffee. dy of was excellent, and it may seem strange, at first, that out they who indulge in such luxuries, can drink freely and of the opaque, unfiltered water of the Mississippi. n the But this fluid has, at least, the merit of being cool arnion a hot day, and is believed to be very wholesome. n on We found it pieasant to the taste, however untemptetles ing to the sight.
+Few of the praises bestowed by a the Denham on the Thames can be lavished on the glish Mississippi; for, though deep, it is not clear, nor is it ning-"without o'erflowing, full."
+Yet, in spite of the ocet in casional undermining of forests on its banks, it may ougs. be truly characterised as "strong, without rage;" l the absorbing, as it does, in its course, one great tributary after another, several of them scarcely inferior nolia, in width to itself, without widening its channel, and wing in this manner carrying down noiselessly to the sea eans, its vast column of water and solid matter, while boat, the greater part of its alluvial plain is left undisleepturbed.